 The main difference between friends and lovers is that you aren’t sleeping with your friends.
 If you like the person, add some physicality to the mix, such as lightly touching her hand, guiding her from the small of her back, and whispering something in her ear.

 Your date pays attention to everything, and that includes how you are treating other people.
-Interact with your environment, show people respect, and she will consider it a sign of your character and how you might treat her in the future.
+Interact with your environment, and show people respect, and she will consider it a sign of your character and how you might treat her in the future.

 The “This was great, we should do it again sometime” doesn’t work.
 Go into the date with a plan for the next date, or come up with one based on your conversation.
 Too often opportunities are missed because you lose the moment or momentum.

 Even if you made an incredible impression, she may not want to see you again, for now.
 Don’t burn your bridge, or respond negatively if she “can’t” go on another date this week or even this month.
-Be understanding, and continue to follow-up two or three times before you respectfully cancel her as an option.
+Be understanding, and continue to follow up two or three times before you respectfully cancel her as an option.

 A “third” date, even though still early, is an important step and signals the potential for a relationship.
 When you meet someone that you think has that potential, make sure to follow the previous steps to put your best foot forward.